fetchai/cosmpy/docs/liquidity-pool.md

 token_contract.query({"balance": {"address": str(wallet.address())}})
 ```

-To trade 10 CW20 tokens for atestfet you can use the following:
+To trade 10 CW20 tokens for atestasi you can use the following:

 ```python
 tx = token_contract.execute({